 "Pineapple Doily" from Coats & Clark website I have been super busy, and I couldn't find much time for my favorite hobby since we moved at the end of July.
 New life in the new environment, new friends, new job, Katrina,…

 After hubby came back from work on Monday morning, it got darker outside very quickly, and soon we had pouring rain and gusty wind, and we were in tornado warning zone.
 It reminded me of the time when I was in Oklahoma, and a tornado hit...
 I think it was in 1998.

+I was so scared all day long on Monday, and we lost power in the house that day, but it came back after about 5 hours.
 Many houses and buildings still don't have power, and of course many traffic lights are still off, and it was dangerous driving about 2 days ago.
 Now it's so quiet here.
 It feels like no one is doing anthing.
 No gas at gas stations (but long queue of cars waiting and people even wait through nights), and no ice at stores.

 I was feeling OK until Hubby came back from work with almost no gas in our car this morning.
 Now I'm so worried.
 I so wi…

+This doily has so much details, and the color is just so pretty!!!
 I LOVE pineapple doilies, but I'm never good at pineapples so I'm very happy to be the owner of this one!!!

+It is going to be a doily for my antique teapot-shaped music box.
 I already had one of my own doilies for it, but this one is much, much better!
 I've already removed mine and put this doily instead. :D

 THANK YOU SO MUCH, Denise!!!
 You made my day! (^^)